ucbi/uniform/guides/assessment/Benefits and Disadvantages.md

 # Benefits and Disadvantages

-Uniform is not for everyone, but it can be very powerful in environments where a team or developer is tasked with developing a large base of applications that have many similarities or could share many capabilities.
+Uniform is not for everyone, but it can be very powerful in environments where a team or developer is tasked with developing a large portfolio of applications that have many similarities or could share many capabilities.

 ## Benefits